Welcome and thank you for visiting my blog where I share my ideas on finance and investing!

 Please feel welcome to contact me by email and share constructive comments on my blog posts!

-My Approach to Investing
+My Approach to Blogging

 Honest Writing: I promise that the information I write about will be my honest thoughts in every way.
 This means I will not intentionally mislead you.
 This blog is for me as much as it is for you.
 If I can't be honest to you, I will only be fooling myself.
-I believe that brutal honesty and accountability is the only way to be a successful investor for the long-term.
+I believe that brutal honesty and accountability is the only way to be successful for the long-term.

 Thinking Different: It is said that we hardy Canadian Prairie folk think different.
 That's probably true.
-We can't be emotional or careless when the weather can go from +20˚C to -30˚C in days; or we can go from calm to gale-force winds in mere hours.
+We can't be emotional or careless when the weather swings from +20˚C to -30˚C in days; or we can go from calm to gale-force winds in mere hours.
 These ideas carry over to a sound, repeatable, but unique approach to investing in a turbulent market.
 We don't do what everyone else does because we know that doesn't work when it really hits the fan.

 Why the Moose?